waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 #### Imports
 All imports will be listed at the top of each python files.
 When sourcing native, internal and external libraries, we will organize them listing all native imports follow by internal imports and then external imports.
-Each section will be ordered alphabetically Each section will be ordered alphabetically.
+Each section will be ordered alphabetically.

 * Generally, we will first list all `import` statements before `from _ import _` statements.
 * Native imports: These imports are shipped along with the python interpreter.
 This includes packages such as `argparse`, `os`, `sys`, etc.
 * Internal imports: These imports are our private library sourced from local files.
-This includes modules and class.
+This includes module and class files.
     * For small projects, these will be import normally as `import class` or `import module`.
-    * For large projects, these will have to be sources with path as such `from src.class import class` or `from src.module import module`.
+    * For large projects, these will have to be sources with path as such `from src.class import class` or `import src.module as module`.
 * External imports: These imports are external libraries that we download.
 This includes packages such as `numpy`, `pandas`, `torch`.

 Note: Please refrain from importing files by doing `from file import *`.
 This is to negate any variable naming conflict and keep with best practices.